Safe Expeditious Whole-Body Control of Mobile Manipulators for Collision Avoidance: Application for Mobile Manipulators

 \subsection{Internal Safety Constraints}

-In the previous subsection, a combination of ACI and DCBF was introduced to guarantee external safety.
+In the previous subsection, a combination of ACI and CBF was introduced to guarantee external safety.
 In addition, the internal safety of the system in the process of movement also needs to be strictly guaranteed \cite{sampling_based}.
-As the external security set described in (\ref{C_}), a simple ZBF of joint bounds can be derived for each joint to keep it between its lower $q_i^-$ and upper bounds $q_i^+$.
+Internal safety includes joint limit enforcement and self-collision avoidance (particularly between the mobile base and the manipulator).
+For the joint limit enforcement of the manipulator, a simple function of joint bounds can be derived for each joint to keep it between its lower $q_i^-$ and upper bounds $q_i^+$, where $i \in [1, q_m]$.

-Note that there will be a range limit between the manipulator and the base, the following is a valid ZBF of maximum reach constraint with respect to the base.
+To address self-collision between the mobile base and the manipulator, we introduce a range limit on the manipulator’s reach relative to the base.
+The following expression defines a valid CBF for enforcing this reach constraint.

-where $\boldsymbol{p_e}, \boldsymbol{p_b}$ represent end-effector position and base position respectively. $p_{\max}$ is the prescribed maximum reach and $P=\text{diag}(1,1,0)$ denotes the diagonal matrix which retains the components of $x,y$ ensuring the reach is only computed within the 2-D plane.
-In order to simplify the writing, we no longer individually list the (\ref{inequa}) forms of constraints one by one, and directly give the CBF constraints as follows
+where $\boldsymbol{p_e}$ and $\boldsymbol{p_b}$ denote the positions of the end-effector and the base, respectively.
+The scalar $p_{\max}$ specifies the maximum allowable reach.
+The matrix $P = \text{diag}(1, 1, 0)$ is a diagonal selector that preserves only the $x$ and $y$ components, ensuring that the reach is evaluated within the 2D plane.
+Based on this, the CBF constraint for internal safety in Eq.(\ref{inequa}) are formulated as follows:

 Fig. \ref{self_collision} illustrates the role of internal safety constraints in preventing robot self-collisions, particularly in avoiding collisions between the mobile base and the manipulator.
-All safety constraints of our controller are described in Algorithm 1.